 - Recovery Act Funded Cleanups: CIMC provides information on Superfund and Brownfields site cleanups that received ARRA Recovery Act funding, but not on the Leaking Underground Storage Tanks sites.
 For information on all EPA Recovery Act funded work, please see: EPA’s Recovery Mapper

-- Water Monitoring from EPA’s STORET system (Storage and Retrieval for Water Quality Data Web Service)
+- Water Monitoring from EPA’s STORET system (Storage and Retrieval for Water Quality Data Map Service)

-- Toxic Release Inventory (TRI) sites (Toxic Release Inventory Web Service)
+- Toxic Release Inventory (TRI) sites (Toxic Release Inventory Map Service)

-- Congressional Districts (114th Congressional District TIGER/Line Shapefiles 2010 - Technical Documentation)
+- Congressional Districts (114th Congressional District TIGER/Line Shapefiles 2010 - Map Service)

-- NPDES Permitted Facilities (More Information About the NPDES Permitted Facilities Web Service)
+- NPDES Permitted Facilities (More Information About the NPDES Permitted Facilities Map Service)

-- Air Monitoring Data (US EPA Nonattainment Areas for Ozone, Lead, SO2, PM2.5, and PM10)
+- Air Monitoring Data (US EPA Nonattainment Areas for Ozone, Lead, SO2, PM2.5, and PM10 Web Service)

-- Impaired Waters (More Information about the 303d Listed Impaired Waters Data)
+- Impaired Waters (303d Listed Impaired Waters Data Map Service)